-As the name implies the spring constant k [N/m] describes how much force [N] is needed to squeeze a spring system by a certain distance [m].
+As the name implies the spring constant k [N/m] describes how much force [N] is needed to deform a spring system by a certain distance [m].

 In case of the FluidFM probes, the spring constant relates the probe deflection in [m] with the corresponding force [N] that acts on the probe in order to achieve this deflection.